falcosecurity/evolution/GOVERNANCE.md

 between the persons involved.
 If a dispute cannot be decided independently, the maintainers can be called in to decide an issue.

-If the maintainers themselves cannot decide an issue, the issue will be resolved by voting.
+If the [maintainers](maintainers.yaml) themselves cannot decide an issue, the issue will be resolved by **voting**.

+Unless specified otherwise, a vote passes when greater than 50% + 1 of the votes are in favour.

+Voting can happen through GitHub issues, GitHub pull requests, or on the CNCF Falco mailing list.

+### Single project conflicts

-When a conflict regards a single project, each one of its maintainers can use a single vote.
+When a conflict regards a single project (or single area of a project), each one of its maintainers can use a single vote.

+The voting rights on a conflict regarding a single area of a project are given to:

+- the maintainers of the specific project area (those listed in the OWNERS file of the specific area/subfolder)
+- the maintainers of the whole project (those listed in the root ONWERS file)

+In case the conflict is on the maintainership status it is required a majority of 66% of votes to resolve the dispute.

+### Organization conflicts

-When a conflict regards organization-wide issues, each maintainer can use a single vote.
+When a conflict regards organization-wide issues, maintainers will use **organizational voting**.

-Maintainers of [offically supported projects](https://github.com/falcosecurity/evolution#official-support) can use a double vote in organization-wide issues or when in deadlocks.
+So that no single company/organization can dominate the choices:

+- Individuals not associated with or employed by a company or organization are allowed 1 organization vote
+- Each company or organization receives 1 organization vote
+  - Any maintainer from a company/organization may cast the vote for that organization, but it is common sense to first discuss the vote with other maintainers from the same company/organization

-In case the conflict is about changing this governance or on maintainership status it is required a majority of 66% of votes to resolve the disputes.
+In case the conflict is about changing this governance document, it is required a majority of 66% of votes to resolve the disputes.

-In all the other cases, the voting process is a simple majority in which each maintainer receives one vote.

 ## Adding new projects to the falcosecurity GitHub organization